How to put binding on a guitar?

 FAQ:

-Does binding affect guitar tone?
+Does the guitar’s binding affect its tone?

 Related articles: